retry51776/notes/psychlogy/README.md

 - Past can't change; Only reflect if you intended change yourself for future.
 > Change your path is easier than change what your desire.

-- Repetition training is most effective way to change.
+- Repetition training is most effective way to change. `Not talking about memory, just habits.`

 - Pain + Reflection = Progress
 > Mistake indices there is a problem; It's up to player which 1 out of 4 [actions](#action) to handle it.